alexkarer/Reclaim-The-Realm-TTRPG/v3_changes.md

     - Should be no more than 2 per Skill (6/12) but only at the end and check if they are really needed
 - Move Animal Handling into Nature (✅)
 - Rework Lore skills and remove their distinction (✅)
-    - possibly create riftlands skill ❌)
+    - possibly create riftlands skill (❌)
 - Add rules for aiding others in skill tests (✅)
 - remove all references to passive skills (✅)
 - make sure links to all skills are there in the text (❌)

 #### Classes

+Remove class techniques as they make more provbelms as they solve and include abilities in martial maneuvers or spells (❌)
+    - Some Abilities can also be accessed as part of Perks where it makes sense (❌)
+    - In return Class Core Abilities have to be reworked to not be a resource for using abilities but something else (❌)

 - Warlock: (❌)
+  - Rework Corruption to work without Class Techniques (❌)
   - Mutations should have some visual or mental changes when the perk is taken, where a table is rolled everytime (❌)
+    - Regeneration Mutation is a bit too strong (❌)
   - Corrutpion Limit should be changed a bit also with how it interacts with Mutations (❌)
+  - Rework Warlock Perk Tree (❌)
 - Priest: (❌)
+ - Rework Tides of the Aether to work without Class Techniques (❌)
  - Simplify Aether Dice notation: AD(=) -> matching AD, AD(!) -> unique AD  (❌)
  - Think whether to change it to a more flavourful Faith mechanic, where when you perform/show faith you get Dice (❌)
- - Priest should also interact the most with the Fate mechanic. (❌)
+ - Priest should also interact the most with the Fate mechanic. (❌) Rework Priest Perk Tree (❌)
 - Barbarian (❌)
+     Rework Rage to work without Class Techniques (❌)
     - new maneuvers: Unspent Rage(When going unconcious can take a turn, costs lot of rage), (Reckless Abandon)  can'T dodge but gain bonuses
     - Think if Rage can be improved to be more flavourful without being too complicated. (❌)
+    - Rework Barbarian Perk Tree (❌)

 - Possibly havbe every class have the same number of class skills per level (❌)
 - Only have Class Perks and fold all other Perks in there and have Perks be part of Classes (❌)
 - Every Class gains the same amount of base skill points (❌)
 - Remove Perk point system, instead you get maybe 3 Perks at first level  (❌)
-- Only have class Perks (❌)
-    - Rework Barbarian Perk Tree (❌)
-    - Rework Priest Perk Tree (❌)
-    - Rework Warlock Perk Tree (❌)
-        check phone todos
-        - Regeneration Mutation is a bit too strong (❌)

 ### NPCs

 - Tune down damage (❌)
 - Create more templates too createinterresting NPCs and have dedicated sub-types (❌)
+- Boss NPC type, grants double XP, they gain a second turn before the end of the battle round.
+Also access to special boss abilities depending on their Level, but only 1 Boss can exist at the same time. (❌)
+    - Second Life after dropping to 0 HP with then maybe to access to extra ability. (❌)
+    - Spawning More Enemies each Round. (❌)
 - More Interactive NPC Mechanics (❌)
-    - CD is nice but there should be more
+    - CD, should start on cooldown and be visible to the players (❌)
+    - Triggered Abilities that are reactions that happen on defined points and it is visible to players that a trigger exists (❌)

 ### Abilities